Iourarum/GOPY/README.md

 at the beginning of the code!
 (Thanks to Dr. Julio M. Coll for this observation) For any error please write to me.

+GOPY_COO.py should allow one to add COO groups instead of COOH.
+Works identically.

 # GOPY: A tool for building 2D graphene-based computational models
 ### Paper available at: https://doi.org/10.1016/j.softx.2020.100586